-Each person brought their own talent and story to the table and it’s always nice to meet new people.
+Each person brought their own talent and story to the table and it’s always nice to meet new people for The South of Italy Dinner.
 I love scrolling through the photos I took and waiting on the wonderful sneak peaks at pictures that Kate sends my way.
 I feel a connection with friends, new and old and I love that I have shared that night with so many strong and creative women.
 The ambiance could be described as pure happiness with a picturesque setting.

 The location of Create Dinner No. 4 could not have been more ideal.
 We lucked out and were able to use a beautiful home in the Hollywood Hills for the setting.
 It had a sprawling backyard with a fire pit and long wooden table with plenty of seating.
 Since we live in California we could be outside in early March – it was even hot when we first arrived!
 It will be a challenge to try to top this lavish location for our next dinner.

 We settled on an Italian theme for this dinner, which I took to mean lots of carbs on the menu.
 I still wanted to keep the food on the lighter and more “spring-y” side — shrimp and risotto rather than a heavy pasta dish or meatballs.
 Because of course we had to match the color palate of the decor with the food that would be served!

 The table décor was characterized by light linen napkins, olive branches in vases and a canopy-like tree that hung over us as we ate (which we didn’t even have to work for.)
 Each place setting had a hand written name card and menu detailing the food for the night.
 It actually felt like we could be somewhere in the south of France rather than deep into the windy streets of Los Angeles.